You can easily share your memories right here. Get started now.

 And now that you have the perfect place right here on Anchorage Memories to preserve your memories, Mary and I have put together this handy guide to help you.

 We make it easy for you.

-How to write your story and have fun
+How to write my story and have fun

 That's the first step.
 You should have fun remembering, and then writing those precious memories down.